-Also think about its location… ideally you want to walk out of the door and straight onto the slopes, but lots still aren’t.
-Some you will have to use a mini bus to get to the slopes and possibly the kids clubs so research, research, research.
+Also think about the ski area location… ideally you want to walk out of the door and straight onto the slopes to your ski instructor, but lots still aren’t.
+Some you will have to use a mini bus to get to the slopes and possibly the kids clubs so research, research, research and you will have a great time.
 Chat with a child friendly ski agent if like me you are not sure.

 Consider a ski resort that offers childcare

 If both parent’s can ski, or want to learn to ski then childcare is essential if you don’t want to keep tag teaming baby duties.
-If you have booked through a child friendly company like Ski Famille https://www.skifamille.co.uk, it is likely that they offer childcare in the form of a nanny or crèche.
+If you have booked through a child friendly company like Ski Famille https://www.skifamille.co.uk, it is likely that they offer childcare in the form of a nanny or crèche or if the children are a little older, ski school or private lessons are an option too.
 This is worth considering when looking for a company to book through.

 Think about how you prefer to travel with your baby.
 Would you feel more comfortable about taking your own car and taking a road trip with your baby.
 You can break up the trip and stay overnight somewhere?
 More and more people are travelling by train as it means you can walk about during the journey and don’t feel so trapped!
 Or you may be happy to jump on a flight and get to the slopes as quickly as possible?!
 This really is personal preference.
 We chose the flight.

 Flying with a baby

 Flying with a baby isn’t as bad as you think and the routes within Europe generally have a short flying time – it will be over before you know it!